zimriq/Zimri/README.md

 # 👋 Hey there, I'm Zimri Quinonez!

 🎓 CS Undergrad @ Clemson University
-🧪 Currently working as a Software QA Intern
+🧪 Currently working as a Software QA (Tier 2)
 💻 Aspiring Software Engineer with a passion for testing, clean code, and building cool tools
 📚 Learning: JavaScript, Python, Java, C++/C, and Test Automation